-Under SBCCOE rules, all instructors who instruct in a CCCS approved CTE program must hold a valid CTE credential for the applicable program area.
+Under SBCCOE rules, all instructors who instruct in a CCCS approved postsecondary CTE program must hold a valid postsecondary CTE credential for the applicable program area as issued by the specific postsecondary institution's credentialing officer.
 A credential ensures that the CTE program provides students with well qualified instructors possessing appropriate occupational and educational experience.
 The Vice President of Instruction, Chief Academic Officer, or designee at each postsecondary institution verifies that the instructor meets the criteria set by the BDOC for the CTE credential area.